shaigundersen/AnomalyDetectionWebApp/README.md

 See UML diagrams under "UMLS" directory.

 ### Video Demo
-Link to the video: https://youtu.be/C6J0noC6K6k
+Link to the video: ?
-Not in the video:
-Different anomaly detection algorithms can be chosen even after a flight inspection was started with another one.
-Just click "Load Algorithm" button, and load the requested dll.